rdiez/Tools/RecompressSelectively/README.txt

   You would like to use another compression tool, like "advzip --shrink-insane", which uses the zopfli algorithm to very slowly compress as much as possible.
+  Warning: advzip version 2.1-2.1build1 that comes with Ubuntu MATE 20.04
+           does not support international characters in filenames.

   But you want to skip some archives based on some filename criteria.
 In fact, it would be nice use the full power of the 'find' tool.